pradvan/backbonetemplate/README.md

-BackboneTemplate
+#BackboneTemplate#
 ================

-Sample Backbone app
+Sample Backbone app that renders items in a collection and allows to add and remove items.

+##Installation##
-1. Make sure Node.js is installed and is in the PATH
+Make sure Node.js is installed on your system and that it is in the PATH.
+Clone project and run the following one at a time:

-2. git clone

-3. init project (run in project folder, one at a time):

 nmp install

 bower install

 grunt build

-4. grunt server
+grunt serve